 I want to understand why alternative food production and marketing projects succeed or fail and the impacts they have on the people and areas they serve.
 Recent projects have focused on the organic dairy industry, cooperative agricultural marketing, and sustainable agriculture efforts in Puerto Rico.
 My current project focuses on organizations using online technologies to sell locally produced foods and other agricultural products.
 How do these projects operate?
 And how do they fit with other local marketing systems, such as farmers’ markets, farm-subscription systems (CSAs), and cooperative food stores?
 I conduct qualitative research on how these projects work and use computerized mapping programs (GIS) to understand more about where they emerge and succeed.

 Guptill, Amy, Denise Copelton and Betsy Lucal.
-Forthcoming.
+2013.
 Food and Society: Principles and Paradoxes.
 London: Polity.

 Guptill, Amy.
 2009.
 “Exploring the Conventionalization of Organic Dairy: Trends and Counter-Trends in Upstate New York.”
 Agriculture and Human Values 26: 29-42.